 Just because its winter doesn’t mean you should give up hiking or trail running.
 I think snowshoeing is a better workout and there is something about being in the woods in the winter that is hard to describe.

-You probably already have the winter apparel, now you just need a pair of snowshoes and you don’t need to spend a lot of money to to get a decent pair.
+You probably already have the winter apparel, now you just need a pair of the best snowshoes and you don’t need to spend a lot of money.

 But how do you know which ones are right for you?
 There are quite few to choose from.